zahra-raha/read-first/README.md

 - __Navigation Bar__

+    - Contains logo image and navigation menu (logo image has link to home page)
-    - Fullyfunctional, responsive and standard navigation in all pages
+    - Fullyfunctional, responsive and standard menu
     - By using this section users are able to navigate through the website
     - This section include links to (add navigation links please)
-    - (add any other feature like mouse hover)

     (add image of navigation bar)

-- __Landing Page Image__
+- __Landing Page Section__

+    - Has a backrground color that mach the logo.
-    - Contains Image and a brief description about the website.
+    - Contains Image and a brief motivational statement.
-    - Gives the user why they should be a member of the comunity.
-    - (Add any other design features it contains)
+    - Both Image and statement has animation.
     (add image of landing page)
-- __Back to Top Arrow__

-    - Each page contain an arrow at the bottom right that links back to the top of the page.
+- __Books Genre Section__

+    - Contains a header, paragragh, three sample book genres and a button to all genres page
+    - Three sample book genres are shown as images and a title on them
+    - Book genres have hover design feature
+    - User can go to the recommendation page by selecting a book genre

+    (add image of landing page)

+- __Greates Books Section__

+    - Contains a header and three sample book introductions
+    - books are introduces by: an image, title, author, language and a brief description about book also contain a download button that downloads the book.

-    (add image of Back to Top)
+    (add image of landing page)

+- __All Books Genres Page__

-- __(Add home page sections features)__
+    - Contains Books genre section just like home page

-- __(Add each page that website include)__
+    - Contains more book genres

+    (add image of landing page)

+- __Book Recommendation Page__

+    - Contains a section of book recommendation and a sidebar
+    - Three books are recommended as sample
+    - Book recommendations have the Greatest books section features
+    - Sidebar contains sample book genres and a link to all genres page

+    (add image of landing page)

+    - __Contact Page__

+    - Contains a form thet users can use it to send messages
+    - Contains other contact information

+    (add image of landing page)

 - __Footer__
-    - Contains social media links
+    - Contains social media links website logo, about us and contact as sections
     - Is responsive and available in all pages
+    - Contact informations are links that user can use them
-    - Social media links in this section will open a new tab in the browser se that user can quickly get back to the website.
+    - Social media links in this section will open a new tab in the browser so that user can quickly get back to the website.
     - (add any other feature it has)
     (add image)

 ### Future Features
+- __Dynamic Recommendations__
+    - The website should show differrent books acourding to genre selected by the user
+- __Review Books__
+    - Users can write review about books
-- __Buy Book__
+- __Upload Book__
+    - Users should have the ability to upload any book they find it usefull

 ## Testing
     (add any testing you performed like responsiveness testing)